When it comes to letter writing, you need to make sure that your concepts are clear.

 The purpose is indicated in the opening of the last paragraph which is good.
 When it comes to the format, it is acceptable but it is not perfect – “Cordially” is quite formal enough keeping in mind the situation of the letter, whereas ‘Yours faithfully’ is what the examiner expects.
 The tone and the register are excellent, and the candidate attempts to be polite and informative which is good.

-The provision of the contact number and the address is sensible and this indicates the cooperative approach of the writer.
+The provision of the contact number and the address is sensible and this indicates the cooperative approach of the writer (but it was not mandatory).

 Comments from the author: